 While we can’t quite answer all of this just yet, Sony PlayStation’s lead architect and console producer, Mike Cerny, did drop a whole load of what to expect from the PS5 in an April 2019 interview and has since, alongside Sony CEO Jim Ryan, expanded on that in October.
-Sony has also, finally, officially confirmed some details, including the official name and release date.
-So let's dive in.
-Here's everything we know so far about the PlayStation 5.
+Sony has also, finally, officially confirmed some details, including the official name and release date, and there's even a leaked image of what looks like the very first glimpse of the PS5 and some PS5 accessories too.

 PlayStation 5 release date